nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 You can use the [Connector Installation Guide]({% link _docs_operate/setup-with-docker-compose.md %}) if you need help setting up the Connectors.

 On the first Connector, which we will refer to as the Sender, you will create the Request and the RelationshipTemplate.
-The second Connector, which we will refer to as Recipient, will receive the RelationshipTemplate and respond to the Request.
+The second Connector, which we will refer to as the Recipient, will receive the RelationshipTemplate and respond to the Request.

 ## Check your Request's validity

 Firstly, you should [check if your Request is valid]({% link _docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md %}).
 As an example, we use a Request with just an [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem), but you can use any Request you want.
-For an overview of the available [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems), checkout our [Request and Response Introduction]({% link _docs_integrate/request-and-response-introduction.md %}).
+For an overview of the available [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems), check out our [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}).

 ```json
 {